Serbian dinar: Banknotes

 In 1876, state notes were introduced in denominations of 1, 5, 10, 50, and 100 dinars.
 The Chartered National Bank followed these notes from 1884, with notes for 10 dinars backed by silver and gold notes for 50 and 100 dinars.
 Gold notes for 20 dinars and silver notes for 100 dinars were introduced in 1905.
+However, gold-backed notes were not received well by the public.
+Lack of public faith in the Serbian dinar, bartering and immediate exchange for gold coins meant that the notes fell out of circulation.
+Silver-backed notes were however well received and made up 95% of total note circulation.
+During the Balkan Wars and on the eve of World War I, bank note conversions to gold and silver were temporarily suspended.
 During World War I, silver notes for 50 and 5 dinars were introduced in 1914 and 1916, respectively.
 In 1915, stamps were authorized for circulation as currency in denominations of 5, 10, 15, 20, 25, 30, and 50 paras.

-Second modern dinar (1941–1944)
+Second modern Serbian dinar (1941–1944)

 In 1941, the Yugoslav dinar was replaced, at par, by a second Serbian dinar for use in the German occupied Serbia.
 The dinar was pegged to the German reichsmark at a rate of 250 dinars = 1 reichsmark.
 This dinar circulated until 1944, when the Yugoslav dinar was reintroduced by the Yugoslav Partisans, replacing the Serbian dinar rate of 1 Yugoslav dinar = 20 Serbian dinars.